Adding Closed Classes

 Once classes start, students need to attend the first class meeting to obtain instructor approval to enroll.
 If space permits, the instructor will issue an add code or sign an add form.
 Students can use add codes on WebAdvisor or may submit signed add forms to Admissions or any Higher Education Center for processing.
 For online classes, email the instructor to request an add-code for enrollment.
 If there is space available, the instructor will issue an add code via email which can be used to enroll on WebAdvisor.

-* Students on the waitlist will be given first priority if space becomes available.
+IMPORTANT: Students on the waitlist will be given first priority if space becomes available.

 A cancelled class means that the college is unable to offer the class.
 The College reserves the right to cancel any class after the class schedule goes to print.

 A class will close when the maximum seat capacity has been reached.
 During registration

 when a class is closed, a waitlist is created.
 A student wanting to register for a

 closed class after class begins (the first class meeting), must personally go to the

 class or contact the instructor via email for online classes.